Are you an avid thru-hiker, looking for ways to reduce discomfort during those long trail days?

 In addition, regular exercise can help to keep the skin on your backside healthy and reduce the risk of bald spots forming.

-Exercising and Monkey Butt
+Exercising with Monkey Butt

 Exercise, especially long-distance hiking with 10-12 hours daily that involves a lot of movement, is one of the primary causes of monkey butt.